Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 - DRONES
 	- Now gives +100 armor to allies instead of +40% AtkSpd/Move Speed
-	- On-hit sound now only plays on the first hit.
+	- Changed sound to hopefully be less obnoxious.

-	*The DRONE sound ended up being pretty obnoxious.
-The change to AtkSpd/Move Speed was throwing off the input timing of allies since they would usually receive it unexpectedly, so DRONES now give temporary armor instead.
+	*The change to AtkSpd/Move Speed was throwing off the input timing of allies since they would usually receive it unexpectedly, so DRONES now give temporary armor instead.
 The ally armor bonus is high since the buff only lasts for a short duration and is hard to consistently maintain.*

 0.1.6